Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: Continuous game

-is a positive and strictly increasing fundamental solution for the homogeneous ODE and $m_i(y)$ has to be determined, by imposing the minimal regularity required for the value $V_i$ at the boundaries $\p F_1$, $\p F_2$.
-Similarly to the one-step case, $R_i$ represents the value of selling permanently $y_i$ units of energy, which is the initial level of installed power, but here we also add the product of $m_1$ and $\psi$, which may be interpreted as the value of the option to increase the production of energy.
+Here, $\psi$ is a positive and strictly increasing fundamental solution for the homogeneous ODE and $m_1(y)$ is a function of $y$ to be determined.
+Note that the boundary condition \eqref{eq:terminal_cond_bis} (cf. Definition \ref{def:regular_sol_VP}-(iv)) implies $m(0)=0$.
+Similarly to the one-step case, $R_1$ represents the value of selling permanently $y_1$ units of energy, which is the initial level of installed power, but here we also add the product between $m_1$ and $\psi$, which may be interpreted as the value of the option to increase the installed power. \begin{remark} The fundamental solution $\psi$ in \eqref{eq:2a} is smooth.
+All its derivatives are positive, strictly increasing. \end{remark} Employing once more conditions (iii) in Definition \ref{def:regular_sol_VP}, in particular by the transport equations in \eqref{eq:regular_sol_bis}-\eqref{eq:regular_sol_ter}, and by the continuity of $V$, we can deduce the structure of $V$ in the remaining regions of the domain as follows: